Marketing and recruitment guidance for School Direct and initial teacher training (ITT) providers.

 Bursaries and scholarships

 Bursaries and scholarships incentivise high-quality candidates to apply for teacher training.
 Some good candidates can’t afford to do teacher training without this financial support.
 Make sure your website and communications clearly show the financial support available.
 Check that your staff understand the different bursaries and scholarships on offer and can help answer any queries.
-Find out more about the 2016 to 2017 bursaries and scholarships for postgraduate fee-based teacher training.
+Find out more about the bursaries and funding available.

 UCAS teacher training website